 We shape tomorrow.
 We confront problems and create solutions.
 We expand information’s impact and technology’s potential.
 Together, our faculty, staff, students, and alumni make the world a better place—day by day, project by project, leap by leap.

-The School of Informatics, Computing, and Engineering includes the Luddy School of Informatics, Computing, and Engineering at Indiana University Bloomington and the School of Informatics at IUPUI.
+The School of Informatics, Computing, and Engineering includes the Luddy School of Informatics, Computing, and Engineering at Indiana University Bloomington and the School of Informatics and Computing at IUPUI.
 The mission of the School is to excel and lead in education, research, and outreach spanning and integrating the full breadth of computing and information technology, including the scientific and technical core, a broad range of applications, and human and societal issues and implications.

 The School aims to lead the nation in creating a new, broad, and interdisciplinary view of computing and information technology, and uses this viewpoint as the foundation of its main areas of emphasis: